-of the resources in programmable network hardware-including SmartNICs and programmable ASICs-for testing.
+Problem and Approach.
+This paper addresses the problem of how to develop a high-performance, comprehensive, portable test framework for network devices.
+The key idea is to leverage a portion of the resources in programmable network hardware-including SmartNICs and programmable ASICs-for testing.
 Programmable network hardware is an attractive option for use with testing for two reasons.
 First, it can send and receive traffic at high rates by design.
-Second, it can be adapted for use-cases beyond traditional forwarding, such as has been done with in-network computing [11, 12, 22, 23, 29].
+Second, it can be adapted for use-cases beyond traditional forwarding, such as in-network computing [12], [13], [14], [15].

 Challenges.
-Using programmable network hardware as testing devices, rather than forwarding devices, presents a significant challenge, because testing and forwarding are fundamentally different.
+Using programmable network hardware as testing devices, rather than forwarding devices, presents a significant challenge, because testing and forwarding are fundamentally

+P. Bressana is with Intel Corporation, 8048 Zürich, Switzerland different.
 In particular, we identify three, high-level challenges: (i) active vs. reactive logic, (ii) dynamic processing behavior, and (iii) portability.